Harvey Averne: Recording career

 A prolific songwriter in his own right (over fifty of his songs have been recorded), Averne wrote most of the material for his newly formed group "The Harvey Averne Dozen".
-Their album "Viva Soul", for Atlantic Records included the top selling hit "My Dream" as well as the often recorded and sampled "You're No Good", both of which are Averne-Sheller compositions.
-A second album for the Fania label, the self-titled "Harvey Averne Dozen" included Averne compositions "Accept Me", "Can You Dig It" and the international dance hit "Never Learned to Dance".
+Their album Viva Soul, for Atlantic Records included the top selling hit "My Dream" as well as the often recorded and sampled "You're No Good", both of which are Averne-Sheller compositions.
+A second album for the Fania label, the self-titled Harvey Averne Dozen included Averne compositions "Accept Me", "Can You Dig It" and the international dance hit "Never Learned to Dance".
 It also included the movie theme "Lullaby from Rosemary's Baby" (Harvey's recording was subsequently sampled by Big Daddy Kane on his track "Rest In Peace").
-He changed the name of the group to "The Harvey Averne Band" for the Fania release "Brotherhood" (1970).
+He changed the name of the group to "The Harvey Averne Band" for the Fania release Brotherhood (1970).
 This album included various Latin crossover hits such as "Lovers", "Come Back Baby", "Come On And Do Me" and the pop hit "Central Park".
 Around this time he began reinvesting his songwriting success into producing, and after years of hard work as a musician he was able to make the transition.

-Producing Career and Coco Records
+Producing Career and CoCo Records

 In addition to his involvement with the Fania label, Averne had other equally important projects that were also well received.
-In 1969 he produced, directed and mixed "The Queen Does Her Own Thing" for the extremely popular Cuban artist La Lupe.
+In 1969 he produced, directed and mixed The Queen Does Her Own Thing for the extremely popular Cuban artist La Lupe.
 The album was released on Roulette/Tico Records and included the hit single "Se Acabo" (Once We Loved).
-In addition, he produced and mixed "The Harvey Averne Barrio Band" and "Toro" albums, for Heavy Duty/Fania Records.
-During his tenure at Fania he either produced or supervised recordings by Ray Barretto, Willie Colon, Orquesta Harlow, Hector Lavoe, Ismael Miranda, Bobby Valentin, Mongo Santamaria, Johnny Pacheco, Roberto Roena, Joe Bataan, Ralfi Pagan, The Latineers and George Guzman, among others.
+In addition, he produced and mixed The Harvey Averne Barrio Band and Toro albums, for Heavy Duty/Fania and CoCo Records, respectively.
+During his tenure at Fania he either produced or supervised recordings by Ray Barretto, Willie Colon, Orquesta Harlow, Hector Lavoe, Ismael Miranda, Bobby Valentin, Mongo Santamaria, Johnny Pacheco, Roberto Roena, Joe Bataan, Ralfi Pagan, The Latinaires, and George Guzman, among others.
 While maintaining a managerial position as vice president, Averne was still signed to the label as a recording artist and producer (a rarity back then), and freelanced on various productions for Scepter/Wand, Heavy Duty, Uptite and Atlantic Records as well.
 He was later named Executive Vice President of Fania's new subsidiary Vaya Records.
-At Vaya he worked closely with such artists as Celia Cruz, Cheo Feliciano, Ricardo Ray and Bobby Cruz, Bobby Rodriguez y La Compañia and Markolino Diamond (which featured Angel Canales's singing debut).
+At Vaya he worked closely with such artists as Celia Cruz, Cheo Feliciano, Richie Ray & Bobby Cruz, Bobby Rodriguez y La Compañia, and Markolino Dimond (which featured Angel Canales's singing debut).
 Averne ran the Vaya label through 1971, and was responsible for all administrative functions and production.